LeZheng/Owl-CL-document/CLHS-doc/19-Filenames.md

 If a pathname is converted to a namestring, the symbols nil and :unspecific cause the field to be treated as if it were empty.
 That is, both nil and :unspecific cause the component not to appear in the namestring.

-However, when merging a pathname with a set of defaults, only a nil value for a component will be replaced with the default for that component, while a value of :unspecific will be left alone as if the field were ``filled''; see the function merge-pathnames and Section 19.2.3 (Merging Pathnames).
+However, when merging a pathname with a set of defaults, only a nil value for a component will be replaced with the default for that component, while a value of :unspecific will be left alone as if the field were ``filled''; see the function merge-pathnames and Section 19.2.3 (合并路径名).

-#### 19.2.2.3 <span id="RestrictionWildcardPathnames">Restrictions on Wildcard Pathnames</span>
+#### 19.2.2.3 <span id="RestrictionWildcardPathnames">通配符路径名上的限制</span>

 Wildcard pathnames can be used with directory but not with open, and return true from wild-pathname-p.
 When examining wildcard components of a wildcard pathname, conforming programs must be prepared to encounter any of the following additional values in any component or any element of a list that is the directory component: